About

 The farm was originally owned by Joseph Waterman, a prominent and well-respected pioneer and agricultural figure in Franklin County, Ohio.
 Anna M. Waterman, Joseph's widow, titled the property on to The Ohio State University on July 2, 1923.
 Since that original transfer, four smaller parcels have been added to the site bringing the total acreage to its current 261 acres.

-Waterman's agronomy research projects, community and nutrition education gardens, dairy facility, entomology lab, turfgrass facility, and forested woodlot demonstrate hands-on experiential learning and education to everyone who stops by.
+Waterman programs have exposed thousands of people to the fundamentals of agriculture, regardless of age or experience.
+Research projects at Waterman address some of the most pressing concerns facing agriculture today.
+Its community and nutrition education gardens, dairy facility, entomology lab, turfgrass facility, and forested woodlot demonstrate hands-on experiential learning and education to everyone who stops by.

 Waterman is home to a multitude of college-credit courses encompassing agronomy, veterinary science, equipment operations, weed science, and turfgrass management.
 In addition to hosting agriculture conferences and instructional programs, Waterman also helps facilitate educational field trips and visitors are often treated to guided wagon tours of the facilities.